ADGEfficiency/adgefficiency.github.io/_pages/reading-list.md

 ### 133 - Hackers & Painters: Big Ideas from the Computer Age - Paul Graham

-### 134 - The Art of Learning: An Inner Journey to Optimal Performance - Josh WaitzkinS
+### 134 - The Art of Learning: An Inner Journey to Optimal Performance - Josh Waitzkin

 ### 135 - Interactive Data Visualization for the Web: An Introduction to Designing with D3 - Scott Murray

 ### 136 - Python Testing with pytest: Simple, Rapid, Effective, and Scalable - Brian Okken

 ### 137 - Buddhism - Brain Conze

+### 138 - Small Is Beautiful: A Study of Economics As If People Mattered - E. F. Schumacher

+First published in 1973, Small Is Beautiful brought Schumacher's critiques of Western economics to a wider audience during the 1973 energy crisis and emergence of globalization.
+I especially enjoyed the chapter 'Buddhist Economics'.

+### 139 - A Mind at Play: How Claude Shannon Invented the Information Age - Jimmy Soni & Rob Goodman